 We’re going to need everyone’s help on this.

 In order to meet our State mandated climate goals of reducing our carbon emissions by 50% by 2030, Massachusetts needs to decarbonize 1 million homes and 300-400 million square feet of commercial space by 2030.
 That’s going to take a lot of work.
 But it’s going to pay off enormously.
-If you are working on climate change legislation in your community, please contact us to be added to our listserv with representatives from over 90 towns and cities throughout the State and beyond.
+If you are working on climate change legislation in your community, please contact us to be added to our listserv with representatives from over 100 towns and cities throughout the State and beyond.
 Aside from our online resources, we also offer coaching and can connect you with technical experts.

 Make impactful change in your community.
 We can help.

-Adopt the MA opt-in specialized code.
+Adopt the MA Opt-in Specialized code.

-The Opt-in Specialized Code, adopted by 48 towns and cities representing 30% of the State’s population, builds on energy improvements in the updated Stretch Code, providing consumer protections like pre-wiring for future electrification and PV solar panels to help reduce energy costs.
+The Opt-in Specialized Code, adopted by 60 towns and cities representing 33% of the State’s population, builds on energy improvements in the updated Stretch Code, providing consumer protections like pre-wiring for future electrification and PV solar panels to help reduce energy costs.
 These important changes save consumers money and work to comply with future building code requirements.

 Pass impactful local legislation.